Here are the top hidden gems in Dallas, Texas.

 Abandoned Bus At Davis Street Espresso

-Davis Street Espresso is known for being a coffee purist spot.
-They make good, dark coffee.
-But here’s the deal: nothing is offered to-go.
-So you’ll want to block out time to sip your order slowly.
+Known for being a coffee purist spot, Davis Street Espresso makes good, dark coffee.
+But here’s the deal: nothing is offered to go.
+You’ll want to block out space to sip your order slowly.
 Bring a book to read (they don’t offer WiFi).
 Take your time.
 Don’t rush.

-And while I love a good coffee shop, here’s the real reason Davis Street Espresso has sneaked its way onto my list of hidden gems in Dallas: the abandoned bus that sits out back.
-The interior has been emptied; vehicle seats have been ripped out; tables have been screwed in.
-It’s definitely one of the coolest, weirdest, most unique places to sip coffee in Dallas.
+As much as I love recommending good coffee shops, here’s the real reason Davis Street Espresso has sneaked onto this list of hidden gems in Dallas: the abandoned bus that sits out back.
+The bus’s interior was emptied; vehicle seats were ripped out.
+Cafe tables were screwed in, making Davis Street Espresso’s sideyard parked bus one of the weirdest, most unique places to sip coffee in Dallas.

 P.S.
 My biggest gripe with Davis Street Espresso is that they don’t offer any milk alternatives (so I can’t recommend this coffeehouse to anyone who is lactose intolerant or has a milk allergy).